 Betsy Fischer Martin

 Fischer Martin’s career in television news spanned 23 years at NBC News.
-Most recently, she served as the Senior Executive Producer and Managing Editor of NBC News Political Programming, where she was responsible for the development and execution of political coverage for NBC News.
-She provides the editorial direction of coverage across all of the network’s shows and digital teams, well as long-range major political coverage such as the upcoming mid-terms and the 2016 Presidential election.
-Additionally, she creates and executes coverage strategy for NBC News-branded polls and political data.
+Most recently, she served as the Senior Executive Producer and Managing Editor of NBC News Political Programming, where she was responsible for the development and execution of political coverage.
+She provided the editorial direction of coverage across all of the network’s shows and digital teams, as well as long-range major political and special events.
+Additionally, she created and executed reporting and analysis for NBC News-branded polls and research data.

-Before being promoted to her current position in July of 2013, Fischer Martin was at the helm of NBC’s number one rated Sunday morning public affairs program and the longest running television program in the world, “Meet the Press,” for 11 years.
+Before being promoted to the executive role at NBC News in July of 2013, Fischer Martin was at the helm of NBC’s top-rated Sunday morning public affairs program and the longest running television program in the world, “Meet the Press,” for 11 years.
 During this time, she oversaw all editorial content, guest-selection, strategic planning, production, marketing, special online programming, and financial decision-making for the program.

-Additionally, she served as Tom Brokaw’s producer for NBC News’ coverage of the 2008 Presidential Election, including the conventions, debates, and election night.
-Fischer served with Tim Russert in the same capacity during NBC’s coverage of Special Events, and throughout the 2000, 2004 and 2008 elections.
+Additionally, she served as Tom Brokaw’s producer for NBC News’ coverage of the 2008 Presidential Election, including the party conventions, debates, and election night.
+In this capacity she also served as Brokaw’s producer when he moderated one of the three general election debates between Barack Obama and John McCain.

 Erin Fuller, SPA/BA '93, SPA/MPA '94

 Group President, Coulter Companies